Mónica Alvarado

-Mónica Rose Alvarado Rodríguez (born 11 January 1991) is a professional footballer who plays for Liga MX Femenil club UNAM.
+Mónica Rose Alvarado Rodríguez (born 11 January 1991) is a professional footballer who plays as a center-back.
 Born in the United States, she represented Mexico at international level.
 Mainly a centre-back, she can also operate as a midfielder.

 She was a member of the Mexico national team for the FIFA Women's World Cup squads in 2011 and 2015.
 She also played the 2010 U-20 World Cup.